eglassman/resistance-log/README.md

 - Use a timer for my writing time
 - Notice my resistance and record the thoughts, urges, and feelings of the resistence itself and how I'm reacting to its existence
 - Look over the log periodically to find patterns

+Personal note: I should do the same with meditation!